Ventrella/VestibularBipeds/README.md

 # VestibularBipeds

-Here's a video aboujt the project: https://vimeo.com/847792138
+Here's a video about the project: https://vimeo.com/847792138

 This project is described in the following paper: